-- In response to a complaint, the defendant must act within a relatively short period of time or risk default.
+In response to a complaint, the defendant must act within a relatively short period of time or risk default.
 Under the federal rules, it must be within 20 days (or 60 days, if the defendant waived service of process).
-The defendant can: - File an Answer or
+The defendant can:

+File an Answer

+The answer should, for each paragraph in the complaint, either:

+- admit the paragraph

+- deny the paragraph; or

+- deny sufficient information upon which to form a belief

+The answer can also:

+- State why the complaint should be dismissed on a 12-b ground; and/or - Raise an affirmative defense such as statute of limitations, bankruptcy, earlier payment, res judicata, etc.

+OR

-File a Motion
+File a Motion; Under Rule 12, the motion can be:

-The Defendant's Response (cont.)

-- File an Answer - The answer should, for each paragraph in the complaint, either: - admit the paragraph - deny the paragraph; or - deny sufficient information upon which to form a belief - The answer can also: - State why the complaint should be dismissed on a 12-b ground; and/or - Raise an affirmative defense such as statute of limitations, bankruptcy, earlier payment, res judicαtα, etc. - File a Motion; Under Rule 12, the motion can be: - A motion to dismiss - A motion for judgment on the pleadings - A motion for a more definite statement in the pleadings - A motion to strike a part of the pleading that is "redundant, immaterial, impertinent, or scandalous"
+- A motion to dismiss - A motion for judgment on the pleadings - A motion for a more definite statement in the pleadings - A motion to strike a part of the pleading that is "redundant, immaterial, impertinent, or scandalous"

-QUIZTIME!